AhmedZamil/Magnifinance-Complete/README.md

 # Recruiting a Full-Stack Developer - Technical Challenge

- ## Setup shortcut [Checked with different machine]
+ # Setup shortcut [Checked with different machine]
-It's Just to setup to all done Now..
+It's Just to setup to all done Now.

-    1. Run the setup.bat file
+    ## 1. Run the setup.bat file
-    2. After Running just browse http://localhost:5000/ ( when in bat file command prompt showing Building...)
+    ## 2. After Running just browse http://localhost:5000/ ( when in bat file command prompt showing Building...)

 [It will ensure navigate & install dependency for angular as well as for dotnet restore, installing dotnet ef ,add migration , update database , build & run the application with few Seed data]